How do I use TitanicMap?

 Some graves are named „cenotaph“.
 What does that mean?

 Basically a cenotaph „pretends“ to be a grave.
 No actual remains are buried at its location, but unlike a general monument they are located at a cemetery and look like a grave.
 The purpose is to give the mourning family or loved ones a substitute to a grave.
 Many Titanic victims could not be buried because their bodies were not found after Titanic’s sinking.
 There are also cases where a Titanic victim’s name was added to a family gravestone.
 So even though it is an actual grave, the person listed on the stone is not buried there, and we have listed the stone as a cenotaph, because it is in regard of the Titanic person commemorated on the stone.
-Cenotaphs can only be found on cemeteries on TitanicMap, commemorative plaques that are not located on cemeteries are simply referred to as monuments.
+Cenotaphs can mostly be found on cemeteries on TitanicMap, commemorative plaques that are not located on cemeteries are simply referred to as memorials.

 What are the criteria for adding a location to TitanicMap?

 In general we like to add locations that are, in the most basic meaning, Titanic sights – places where you can look at something Titanic-related.
 Graves and monuments are instantly added to the map once we find out about them, even when the headstone is missing (which will be mentioned in the description).
-We’ve ignored most birth places, living quarters and workplaces, since this would add thousands of markers, and it would make the map rather random, as it is impossible to systematically find ALL places eligible.
-These kinds of locations are only marked if there is a Titanic-related commemorative plaque on site.
+We’ve ignored most birth places, living quarters and workplaces, since this would add thousands of markers, and it would make the map rather random, as it is impossible to systematically find all places eligible.
+These kinds of locations are only marked if there is a commemorative plaque on site.

 I know a Titanic location that is missing on TitanicMap.
 How can I add this location?

-We’re happy to learn about new Titanic places.
+We’re happy to learn about further old and new Titanic places.
 However, you cannot add them to the main map yourself, only the administrator of the map can.
 Instead, we’ve provided an „empty“ map in the section „add a Titanic place“ (top menu).
 Simply find the location you want to ad and set a marker.
 Please also include all the relevant information about the location.
 However we reserve the right not to add places to the map.